 The commercial office building (1 Triton Square) was originally designed by Arup Associates and completed in 1998.
-Both 1 Triton Square and St Anne's have a combined impermeable roof and terrace area of 0.58 ha and currently have no SUDs strategy in place.
-Foul and surface water are discharged into a combined sewer.
+Both 1 Triton Square and St Anne's have a combined impermeable roof and terrace area of 0.58 ha and currently have no SuDs strategy in place.
+Foul and surface water are currently discharged with unrestricted flow into a combined sewer.